realityendshere/ella-treadmill/README.md

 ## Quickstart

 At a minimum, Emberella Treadmill requires an array of content and something to display for each item in the array.
-So, assuming `model` is defined in the controller as an array of 8,712 people profiles.

-This would display a listing of 8,712 names and email addresses 435,600 pixels tall (the default listing height is `50px`).
+Assuming `model` is defined in the controller as an array of 8,712 people profiles, the following would display a listing of 8,712 names and email addresses 435,600 pixels tall (the default listing height is `50px`).

 ```
 {{#ella-treadmill content=model as |item|}}